-Short answer: Yes - there's now a real oral GLP-1 for weight loss (as of January 2026).
+Short answer: Yes - there are now two oral GLP-1s approved for weight loss (as of April 2026).

 Oral Wegovy (semaglutide) is FDA-approved for weight loss.
 It was approved on December 22, 2025, and became available in early January 2026.
 It's the first oral GLP-1 actually approved for weight loss, not just diabetes.